 - It is my honor to serve as President of this great chapter and I look forward to working with each of you this year.
 My desire is that we will continue to work closely on the business of our chapter, as well as celebrate and encourage the growth of artistry within each member and student.

 From the Vice-President of Classical Auditions

 The National Association of Teachers of Singing endorses a strict policy regarding copyright laws.
 The use of photocopied music is prohibited at all NATS sponsored events, from the national to the chapter level.
+Exceptions are: